What is Neuropsychology?

 This has led to the developments of theories, suggesting/explaining the behavior of the body and causes.
 This ended the idea of approaching certain abnormalities from a religious point of view only – putting all the blame on gods and bad spirits.
 Various scholars and physicians have contributed immensely to the understanding of how the brain works, and its connection with the behaviors of the body.
 Their discoveries, some of which were not completely true went a long way in opening doors which has now led to this present day understanding of the brain and how it affects the body functions.

-People began to explore the functioning of the body, seeking for explanations as to why behaviors are the way they are - normal and abnormal.
+People began to explore the functioning of the body, including the how glutathione can help, seeking for explanations as to why behaviors are the way they are – normal and abnormal.
 One major contribution was traced to Hipprocrates who proposed that the brain was the organ of intellect.
 Other contributions of importance were from people like Franz Josef Gall, Paul Broca, Carl Wernicke and Hughlings Jackson, suggesting that the brain has different parts and which may be responsible for certain abilities and disabilities of the body.

 Branches of Neuropsychology